tulsawebdevs/website/TYPESCRIPT.md

   }

   // BAD
-  import { ComponentProps } from "React";
+  import { ComponentProps } from 'React';
-  import MyComponent from "./MyComponent";
+  import MyComponent from './MyComponent';
   type MyComponentProps = ComponentProps<typeof MyComponent>;

   // GOOD
-  import MyComponent, { MyComponentProps } from "./MyComponent";
+  import MyComponent, { MyComponentProps } from './MyComponent';
   ```

 <a name="file-organization"></a><a name="1.15"></a>